The Sims 4 expansion packs: Cats & Dogs

 The Sims 4: Cats & Dogs is the fourth expansion pack, released on November 10, 2017.
 On July 31, 2018, Cats & Dogs was released for the Xbox One and PS4.
 It features a new world called Brindleton Bay and adds cats and dogs into the game.
 It also allows players to create their own veterinary practice and to pursue a veterinary career.
 It borrows elements from The Sims: Unleashed, The Sims 2: Pets and The Sims 3: Pets.

 Gameplay and development

 World

-Cats & Dogs includes Brindleton Bay, a brand new world that is based on typical New England seafront towns.
+Cats & Dogs includes Brindleton Bay, a new world that is based on typical New England seafront towns.
 It is a big coastal town surrounded by beaches and various pets related activities.
 Brindleton Bay has a total of 16 lots.

 Cats and dogs

 In Cats & Dogs, Sims can own cats and dogs as pets, which are the main feature of the expansion pack.
 Unlike previous games, pets cannot be controlled by the player, similar to The Sims 2: Pets, and there is no cheat that will allow the player to do so.
 Sims can interact with these pets in various form of ways such as feeding, playing and training, and are able to bond with them through these interactions.

 Both pets have three life stages; kitten/puppy, adult and elder.
 They will live through these life stages like normal Sims, but much shorter.
 Pets can also die, but only from old age.
 Both cats and dogs can have three different pet traits, which are unique to them and are not available to Sims.
 These traits control the pets' actions and reactions towards the surrounding world.
 Some traits have unique attributes for one of the two species, but most traits are identical to one another.
 After pet ages into an elderly cat/dog, they will live from 6 to 11 Sim days until they die by old age.

 Cats and dogs can be created with Create-a-Pet, and there are many pre-made breeds for them.
 Players will be able to customize their pets' appearance and even make their own breeds.
 Create-a-Pet borrows the same click and drag mechanic from Create-a-Sim, making players able to sculpt and mold their pets to have more details and features.